TrafficControl Plugin

 user ALL=(ALL:ALL) NOPASSWD: /sbin/tc

-For unsetting, execute the following command with the administrator permission and remove the tc setting and virtual communication port.
+To unset the presetting, execute the following commands with administrator privileges to delete the tc settings and virtual communication ports.

 // delete tc setting